A Comprehensive Introduction to Evaluating Regression Models

 • All errors are normalized on a common scale and it is easy to understand.

-• As MAPE uses absolute percentage errors, the problem of positive values and the negative values canceling each other out is avoided.
+• As MAPE uses absolute percentage errors, the problem of positive values and negative values canceling each other out is avoided.

-Cons of the MAPE evaluation Metric
+Cons of the MAPE Evaluation Metric

 • MAPE faces a critical problem when the denominator becomes zero, resulting in a “division by zero” challenge.